 The lunchroom is considered a classroom to promote good eating habits and good manners.
 While in the lunchroom, students are expected to use the same manners required in the classroom.
 Courtesy toward other students and cooperation with the lunchroom supervisors are in order at all times.
 Parents are allowed to bring a lunch from carryout restaurants on their child's birthday and ONLY on this day.
-Parents wishing to take their child(ren) out to lunch during the school day must sign the space constraints, pareday. hem out at the office wints may not eat in the le hen leaving and sigr unchroom with their n them in upon retur child(ren) during t rning.
-Due to he school
+Parents wishing to take their child(ren) out to lunch during the school day must sign them out at the office when leaving and sign them in upon returning.
+Due to space constraints, parents may not eat in the lunchroom with their child(ren) during the school day.